The Prescience of Consumers Union Reports

-The group was an outcome of a new form of business thinking which focused on the interests of consumers and sought to discourage industrial and commercial deception.
-In a word, consumerism.
+The group was the product of a new form of business thinking that focused on the interests of consumers and sought to discourage industrial and commercial deception.
+In a word, it promoted consumerism.

-The idea had developed steadily since the late 1800s when the first laws came into force to regulate consumer products, especially foods, and rein in cases of egregious consumer fraud or gouging.
+The idea developed steadily from the later-1800s, the period when the first laws came into force to regulate consumer products, especially food, and rein in egregious examples of consumer fraud or gouging.

-The group continues its good work but was reorganized in 2012.
-A separate company publishes Consumer Reports and maintains an active web presence; the Consumer Union whence it issued now focuses on public advocacy and research.
+The group continues its good work to this day but was reorganized in 2012.
+A separate company now publishes Consumer Reports and maintains an active web presence; the original Consumer Union now focuses on public advocacy and research.

-I think too one can see the influence on Zagat’s restaurant reviews, the serial list with a short but impactful description, with of course a rating.
-James Robertson’s 1970s The Connoisseur’s Guide To Beer has a format which also seems influenced by the Consumer Reports style.
+I think, too, one can see the influence on the Zagat restaurant review series.
+The signature was presenting a serial list of reviews, each short and impactful, and then providing a rating.
+James D. (“Jim”) Robertson’s 1978 The Connoisseur’s Guide To Beer, an early modern consumer beer book, also seems influenced by the Consumer Reports style.

-Wine and Spirits is very interesting.
-First, there was still the shadow, but lessening, of Prohibition which had ended only eight years before.
-Second, the dampening effect of the Depression was operating although it is something more to be intuited than leaping from the pages: then as now, New York, where the Union was based, had the money to indulge the best.
+The Wine and Spirits report is very interesting.
+First, there was the shadow albeit lessening of National Prohibition, which ended only eight years before.
+Second, the dampening effect of the Depression was still operating although it’s something to be intuited in the report vs. being clearly stated.

-Each section is prefaced by a detailed and accurate summation of the product category.
-Whiskey is given a full treatment, especially Scotch whose lustre may have been at its apogee in America then, continuing the success it enjoyed illicitly during the Volstead era.
+Each section is prefaced by a detailed and accurate summary of the product type.
+Whisky is given a full treatment, especially Scotch whose lustre was possibly at its apogee in America then, continuing a success enjoyed illicitly during the Volstead era.

 Canadian whisky is given short shrift, basically.
-It is termed “extremely light” and its value is questioned in relation (always) to price: American blends were better value.
-If there was a quality difference resulting from the fact that the neutral grain spirit part was aged in wood for the Canadian product but unaged in the American blends, the report didn’t pick up on it.
+It is termed “extremely light” and its value questioned in relation to price; American blends were held up as better value.
+If there was a quality difference resulting from the fact that the neutral grain spirit element in Canada was aged in wood but unaged in the American blends, the report didn’t pick up on it.

 In this regard, the report seemed unprophetic, as Canadian whisky continued to grow by leaps and bounds in the U.S. from the 1930s until today.

-The report contains what may be, with other reports on the same topic, the only extant reviews of the Canadian straight whiskeys then still sold on the market, at least the U.S. market.
-One was Pedigree Rye from Seagram at eight years old, the other was a five year old rye also from Seagram, probably the same whisky but three years younger.
+The report contains what may be, with other early Consumer Reports on the same subject, the only extant reviews of the Canadian straight whiskeys then on the market.
+One was Pedigree Rye from Seagram at 8 years old, the other was a 5-year-old rye also from Seagram, probably the same whisky but three years younger.

-Sometimes there is a taste note that could have been written yesterday.
-The panel grumble that Old Overholt Straight Rye seemed changed in character: “This brand has changed considerably during the past year.
+Sometimes a taste note is included that could have been written yesterday.
+The panel grumbles that Old Overholt Straight Rye seemed changed in character, for example: “This brand has changed considerably during the past year.
 Although it is still well made, it lacks the characteristic brand flavor it once possessed, and is much lighter-bodied”.

-The report liked Finch’s Monticello Straight Rye, calling it “heavy” and well-made.
+Things are always getting lighter and not what they used to be, even in 1940!
+Certainly the report liked the (American) Finch’s Monticello Straight Rye, calling it “heavy” and well-made.

-It tartly observed that Mt.
-Vernon Straight Rye sometimes contained distillate from distilleries other than Mt.
-Vernon and that its rating should be taken to apply only to the genuine Mt.
+The report tartly observes that Mt.
+Vernon Straight Rye sometimes uses distillate from other than Mt.
+Vernon distillery and its rating should be considered applicable only to the genuine Mt.
 Vernon stuff.
-And so on.
-Quite modern, eh?
+Quite modern-sounding, again.